hybridly/hybridly/docs/guide/pages-and-layouts.md

 Persistent layouts are components that will not get destroyed upon navigation.
 Their state will be persisted when changing pages.

 A persistent layout can be defined in two ways.
-When using the [Layout plugin](../api/vite/layout.md), a shortcut is available:
+You can use the `layout` attribute on the `template` element of the page component:

 ```vue
 <template layout="main">